Realme Narzo 60 price in Pakistan & specifications

 It comes with a 6.43-inch super AMOLED capacitive touchscreen display with a resolution of 1080 x 2412 pixels and a refresh rate of 90 Hz.

-The device is powered by a5000 mAh with support for fast charging at 33 W.
+The smartphone’s battery capacity is 5000 mAh with support for fast charging at 33 W.

 Realme Narzo 60 price in Pakistan